Tiff-C/nomnoms/README.md

    The intended users of the app range from parents looking for meal ideas for their weekly shop, young adults that have moved away from home and don't know what to cook (*put the pot noodles down*) and even for older adults that are looking to branch out and find new weeknight favourites.

    - This web application will be built using [Python](https://www.python.org/), [Flask](https://flask.palletsprojects.com/en/2.0.x/), [MongoDB](https://www.mongodb.com/), and a frontend framework called [Materialize](https://materializecss.com/).
-   - It  will allow users to store and easily access recipies via CRUD calls to a Mongo database.
+   - It  will allow users to store and easily access recipes via CRUD calls to a Mongo database.
    - This will be done in the context of a Flask application with HTML based user interfaces.

 ### User Goals